surpassinggoogle/humanpadd/source/developer_tools/run_on_status/assets_guidelines.md

 ### Technical requirements

 We’re always happy to check out projects that are still in development on testnet.
-Ping us in the #dapps chat on Status or in the [#dev-status channel](https://chat.status.im/#/room/#dev-status:status.im) on Riot with URLs for us to try out.
+Ping us in the [#dapps](https://join.status.im/dapps) chat on Status with URLs for us to try out.

 But for production purposes, DApps need to be available on Mainnet.